OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 DO: Perform integrity checks or validate digital signatures on serialized objects received from the network

+DO NOT: Use the BinaryFormatter type which is dangerous and [not recommended](https://learn.microsoft.com/en-us/dotnet/standard/serialization/binaryformatter-security-guide) for data processing.
+.NET offers several in-box serializers that can handle untrusted data safely:

+- XmlSerializer and DataContractSerializer to serialize object graphs into and from XML.
+Do not confuse DataContractSerializer with NetDataContractSerializer.
+- BinaryReader and BinaryWriter for XML and JSON.
+- The System.Text.Json APIs to serialize object graphs into JSON.

 ### A09 Security Logging and Monitoring Failures

 DO: Ensure all login, access control, and server-side input validation failures are logged with sufficient user context to identify suspicious or malicious accounts.